Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

-The `MW $k(\lambda)$' component (sixth row of Figures \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} starting from the bottom) effect is smaller in absolute value with respect to the `Calzetti $k(\lambda)$' case, although similarly inconsistent with the weak lensing requirements across the tomographic bins and reweighting schemes.
-In the two lowest redshift tomographic bins, all the reweighting cases are not consistent with the fiducial redshift means within both the clustering and the weak lensing requirements.
-The only weak lensing requirements consistency happens in the third and fourth bins with the \textit{Fitted SMF of (type,z)} weighted by $n_{\mathrm{sim}}$ and \textit{Fitted SMF of (type,z)} weighted by $n_{\mathrm{KV}}$, respectively, and in the fifth bin for both the aforementioned cases.
+The `MW $k(\lambda)$' component (sixth row of Figs. \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} starting from the bottom) effect is smaller in absolute value with respect to the `Calzetti $k(\lambda)$' case, although similarly inconsistent with the weak lensing requirements across the tomographic bins and re-weighting schemes.
+In the two lowest redshift tomographic bins, all the re-weighting cases are not consistent with the fiducial redshift means within both the clustering and the weak lensing requirements.
+The only weak lensing requirements consistency happens in the third and fourth bins with the `Fitted SMF of (type,z)' weighted by $n_{\mathrm{sim}}$ and `Fitted SMF of (type,z)' weighted by $n_{\mathrm{KV}}$, respectively, and in the fifth bin for both the aforementioned cases.
 All the other cases are not consistent with any of the requirements.
-When comparing the redshift scatters in each tomographic bin against the fiducial ones, we note that there is consistency with the weak lensing requirements of all the reweighting cases only in the fourth tomographic bin.
-The \textit{Fitted SMF of (type,z)} weighted by $n_{\mathrm{KV}}$ and \textit{Fitted SMF of (type,z)} weighted by $n_{\mathrm{sim}}$ cases are also consistent with the weak lensing requirements in the third and fifth bins, respectively.
+When comparing the redshift scatters in each tomographic bin against the fiducial ones, we note that there is consistency with the weak lensing requirements of all the re-weighting cases only in the fourth tomographic bin.
+The `Fitted SMF of (type,z)' weighted by $n_{\mathrm{KV}}$ and `Fitted SMF of (type,z)' weighted by $n_{\mathrm{sim}}$ cases are also consistent with the weak lensing requirements in the third and fifth bins, respectively.
 In all the other cases, there is only consistency with the clustering requirements, except for the first tomographic bin where the three SMF cases weighted by $n_{\mathrm{sim}}$ are not consistent with any of the requirements.

-The results presented in this section show that modelling the dust attenuation accurately is critical for accurate tomographic redshift distributions as there is no single SMF-based reweighting strategy that consistently mitigates all of the biases in every tomographic bin.
-Most importantly, the dust attenuation is the SED modelling component that is less mitigated by the various reweighting schemes we test in our work due to the fact that it dramatically changes the colours, not just the overall luminosity.
+The results presented in this section show that modelling the dust attenuation accurately is critical for accurate tomographic redshift distributions as there is no single SMF-based re-weighting strategy that consistently mitigates all of the biases in every tomographic bin.
+Most importantly, the dust attenuation is the SED modelling component that is less mitigated by the various re-weighting schemes we tested in our work due to the fact that it dramatically changes the colours, not just the overall luminosity.